-So you have gotten to the point where you found that new job, graduated from school, or are going back to school, either way, you need to find an affordable place to call home-- and quick.
-As much as staying with mom and dad has been great as well as a smart way to save money, it is now time to flee - I mean move out.
+So you have gotten to the point where you found that new job, graduated from school, or are going back to school.
+Either way, you need to find an affordable place to call home-- and quick.
+As much as staying with mom and dad has been great as well as a smart way to save money, it's now time to move on.

-Yet, once you start apartment hunting in your dream locations (think Miami, New York City, or Los Angeles), you realize those rent prices look like mortgages for million dollar dream homes, not 4” by 4” apartments.
+Yet, once you start apartment hunting in your dream locations (think Miami, New York City, or Los Angeles), you realize those rent prices look like mortgages for million-dollar dream homes, not tiny apartments.
 Nevertheless, there are still ways to save thousands of dollars on rent without breaking the bank.
 So if you're wondering how to find an affordable apartment, keep reading!

 1. Try out Airbnb

-Airbnb is a great place to start to find cheap accommodations if you are planning on staying in a location for a couple weeks or months and do not want to sign that expensive, uptown lease.
+Airbnb is a great place to start if you're wondering how to find an affordable apartment on a short-term basis.
 The best approach is to reach out to people on Airbnb to see if they would be willing to accommodate you for a couple of weeks or months.

 "An Airbnb I had last summer offered all of these amenities, for just $500 a month in Miami."